SERVICE UPDATE - APRIL/MAY 2021

-If you are having difficulty registering with our service please email us at email@example.com with your username and contact details and we will contact you.
+If you are having difficulty registering with either services please email us at firstname.lastname@example.org with your student ID and contact details and we will contact you.

 Mental health problems can range from the worries and anxieties we all experience as part of everyday life, to other longer term problems that affect our daily functioning.
 You can meet one of our experienced mental health practitioners for support, guidance, and advice, to manage any difficulties you are experiencing.
 You can learn positive coping strategies to enable you to better manage your mental health and wellbeing for work, life and study and ensure you get the right help that you need.
 A practitioner will help with resolving any academic concerns resulting from your mental health and refer/liaise with other relevant services internal and external to our University, to ensure your mental health needs are appropriately supported.

 When you have something on your mind, counselling can provide a safe space to talk one to one with a trained and experienced counsellor who will listen to you, help you to make sense of what is happening, and explore options for change.
-Our Counselling service is accredited by the British Association for Counselling and Psychotherapy (BACP), for more information about our Counselling service please see our Counselling page.
+Our Counselling service in the Student Wellbeing Team is accredited by the British Association for Counselling and Psychotherapy (BACP), for more information about our Counselling service please see our Counselling page.

 Please see our for our opening times and for more detail on accessing our services.